History of deadly earthquakes

 - From the section World

-Earthquakes have claimed hundreds of thousands of lives in the last 100 years and improvements in technology have only slightly reduced the death toll.
+Earthquakes have claimed millions of lives in the last 100 years, and improvements in technology have only slightly reduced the death toll.

 25 September 2013

 More than 300 people are killed as a 7.7-magnitude quake flattens entire villages in Pakistan's remote south-western province of Balochistan, mainly in the district of Awaran.

 20 April 2013